josefernandoferreiragomes/ProxyClientGenerator/ReadMe.md

     );
 });

 // Run the SOAP service.
-By default it will run on Kestrel’s port (e.g., 5001) app.Run();
+By default it will run on Kestrelâ€™s port (e.g., 5001) app.Run();
 ```